IIIF/website/source/event/2022/cambridge/index.md

 This event is intended for a wide range of participants and interested parties, including digital image repository managers, content curators, software developers, scholars, and administrators at libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.

-The **IIIF Showcase** is meant to introduce newcomers to IIIF, and those seeking to learn how IIIF is used in a variety of contexts.
+The event includes a **showcase** meant to introduce newcomers to IIIF, and those seeking to learn how IIIF is used in a variety of contexts.

-The **IIIF Workshops** offer more in-depth opportunities to learn about IIIF tools and platforms.
+The **conference** features plenary presentations and sessions about IIIF implementations around the world, including cutting edge use cases and demonstrations.

-The **IIIF Conference** features plenary presentations and breakout sessions about IIIF implementations around the world, including cutting edge use cases and demonstrations.
+Online **workshops** will offer more in-depth opportunities to learn about IIIF tools and platforms, and will be held the weeks before and after the event.

 All event proceedings will be in English unless otherwise noted.